giuseppebianchi/gssi-infomobility-rfidroute/README.md

 ```

 # Systemd Service Configuration
-Create a Sytemd Service if it doesn't exist.
+Create a Systemd Service if it doesn't exist.
 ```
 cd /etc/systemd/system/